Branch-and-bound for biobjective mixed-integer linear programming: Computational Analysis

 \subsection{Exploiting $\OS$ Gaps and Comparing with Triangle Splitting}

-We have now presented the results of all experiments designed to study the impact of the various aspects of our BB procedure.
-We now present the results of an experiment designed to test the performance of our BB against that of the triangle splitting method of \citep{boland2015acriterion}.
+We now present the results of an experiment designed to test the performance of our BB procedure against that of the triangle splitting (TS) method of \citep{boland2015acriterion}.
 For this experiment we solved all the same instances we used in our previous tests and employed two variants of our BB procedure, one in which we utilized the $\OS$ splitting procedure we discussed in Section \ref{sec:osgap} and one in which we utilized our standard implementation.
-We compared our results with that of the triangle splitting method of \citep{boland2015acriterion}.
 The results of this test are given in Table \ref{table_gaps_ts}.

-Observe from Table \ref{table_gaps_ts} that our standard BB procedure outperformed the triangle splitting method on all but one set of instances, while our $\OS$ splitting procedure outperformed the triangle splitting method on all sets of instances.
+Our standard BB procedure outperformed the triangle splitting method on all but one set of instances, while our $\OS$ splitting procedure outperformed the triangle splitting method on all sets of instances except one.
 Also recognize that the total CPU times associated with our $\OS$ splitting procedure are always comparable with those of our standard procedure.
-We point out that there were many more substantial gaps between solutions to exploit after preprocessing for the instances from \citep{belotti2012biobjective} than for the instances from \citep{boland2015acriterion}.
-This is the reason that there is a drastic reduction in total number of nodes processed when using $\OS$ splitting on the instances from \citep{belotti2012biobjective} but not the instances from \citep{boland2015acriterion}.
-We also note that the reported approximate CPU times for a parallel implementation of the $\OS$ splitting procedure indicate that even better results can be obtained once we are able to develop a parallel implementation.
+We point out that there were many more substantial gaps between solutions to exploit after preprocessing for the Belotti* instances than for the Boland* instances.
+This is the reason that there is a drastic reduction in total number of nodes processed when using $\OS$ splitting on the \instance{Belotti*} instances but not the \instance{Boland*} instances.
+We also did a parallel implementation of the $\OS$ splitting procedure and observed some reduction in the CPU times, which suggests that parallelising this procedure can further improve the BB algorithm.